 An elderly Summit County man collapsed in his driveway and was airlifted in stable condition.

 On Friday, Feb.
 15, a driver was pulled over on Interstate 80 in Summit County for illegal lane travel.
 The deputy deployed the drug-detecting K-9, which indicated on the vehicle.
 A vehicle search revealed methamphetamine, marijuana, hash oil and drug paraphernalia.
 The driver and passenger were both arrested on drug charges.

 An attempted break-in was reported at a South Summit store.
 Pry marks and other damage were seen on the door.

 A man was found speeding in Brown's Canyon.
 When the deputy approached the vehicle, he smelled alcohol.
-The driver was given field sobriety tests, which he failed.
-He was arrested for DUI.

 The Sheriff's Office received a call that a male was attempting to enter a Basin home.
 Deputies arrived on scene and interviewed the suspect and complainant.
 The suspect was arrested on charges of stalking, electronic communications harassment and criminal trespass.

 On Thursday, Feb.
 14, deputies responded to a domestic violence report.
 The female was arrested for domestic violence, domestic violence in the presence of a child and criminal mischief.